Almeley railway station

 Almeley railway station was a railway station on the line from Kington to Eardisley in the English county of Herefordshire.

 History

 Opened on the Kington and Eardisley Railway, operated from the outset by the Great Western Railway, the station closed during the Second World War.

 The site today

-The station building, which was used for many years as a cattle shed, has recently been converted into a dwellinghouse.
-The platform still exists.
+The station building, which was used for many years as a cattle shed, has been converted into a private residential property, and featured in a 2024 episode of the BBC television series Escape to the Country.
+The platform still exists as part of the renovated property.